 Putting a humidifier in the nursery is a good idea regardless of having cradle cap, but it certainly helps when they do have cradle cap.
 Humid air keeps skin from drying out, and therefore the scalp won’t release sebum to moisturize the skin because it won’t be dried out.
 And less sebum means less cradle cap!

 9. Try Switching Formulas

-If the cradle cap is persistent it could be linked to allergens in the formula that’s being used.
+If the cradle cap is persistent, it could be linked to allergens in the formula used.
 Ask your doctor if switching to a formula with lower allergic proteins would work.

 10. Introduce a Probiotic

-Help boost baby’s gut flora by adding an infant probiotic to their bottle or using a specific nipple cream if you’re breast feeding, or alternatively mom can add high quality fermented foods into her diet such as yogurt, sauerkraut, kefir and kombucha.
-Having a healthy gut helps the body accept the nutrients from the good vitamins you are adding into your diet.
+Help boost baby’s gut flora by adding an infant probiotic to their bottle or using a specific nipple cream if you’re breastfeeding.
+Mom can add high-quality fermented foods such as yogurt, sauerkraut, kefir, and kombucha into her diet.
+A healthy gut helps the body accept the nutrients from the vitamins you add to your diet.

 When to Call the Doctor about Cradle Cap